ElDavoo/wa-crypt-tools/README.md

 **Remember to download the proto folder!**

 Python 3.7 or more recent

 pycriptodomex or pycryptodome
 javaobj-py3
-protobuf
+protobuf 3.20 or more recent

+... or just install the `requirements.txt` file

 Use:
  ```